 Nightmare Magazine, Horror and Dark Fantasy.
-They want stories that range from 1500 to 7500 words but prefers 5000 or less.
+They want stories that range from 1500 to 7500 words but prefer 5000 or less.
 They pay 6¢ per word.

 Pseudopod Podcast, Horror and Dark Fantasy.
-This one is not strictly a Magazine, but it is one of the best podcast for writers at the moment out there and quite a thrill to listen.
-They pay the pro-rate of $.06/word for original fiction, $100 flat rate for short story reprints and $20 flat rate for flash fiction reprints (stories below 1500 words).
+This one is not strictly a Magazine, but it is one of the best podcasts for writers at the moment out there and quite a thrill to listen.
+They pay the pro-rate of $.06/word for original fiction, $100 flat rate for short story reprints, and $20 flat rate for flash fiction reprints (stories below 1500 words).

 Still here?
 Here’s a demo for the latest version of the story that started my love for short fiction publishing.
 Enjoy!